 Best Used For

-Collaborative editors are useful for drafting documents, creating agendas and taking notes for meetings, and project management/tracking.
+Collaborative editors are useful for drafting documents, creating agendas, taking notes for meetings, and project management/tracking.
 Collaborative editors erase the need for sending documents back and forth and tracking version numbers, and they allow for information about the committee to be saved in a single folder.
 Collaborative editors are often used in conjunction with one of the above forms of communication.

 - Most collaborative software includes a chat client, commenting feature, and the ability to track changes.
 These are useful for offering feedback.